Manuel Muñoz (Governor of Spanish Texas)

-Manuel Muñoz (1730– July 27, 1798) was a soldier, colonel and governor of Texas between 1790 and 1798.
+Manuel Muñoz (March 19, 1730 – July 27, 1799) was a soldier, colonel and governor of Texas between 1790 and 1798.

 Early life

-Muñoz was born in 1730, probably in Matamoros, a city of Castile, Spain.
-He joined the Royal Spanish Army in his youth where he ascended to captain in the Spanish Army.
+Muñoz was born in 1730, probably in Matamoros, a city in Castile.
+He joined the Royal Spanish Army in his youth, where he ascended to captain.
 In 1759, Manuel temporarily settled in Texas as the first commander of the "Presidio del Norte".
-Shortly after, in 1760, the Presidio was attacked by Apache Native Americans but Muñoz aided in the repelling of the attack.
+Shortly after, in 1760, the Presidio was attacked by Apache Native Americans but Muñoz aided in repelling the attack.
 Later, in 1775, he participated in the war between the troops of Colonel Hugo Oconór and the American Indians, commanding the troops of Nueva Vizcaya.
 Due to his leadership during the war, Muñoz was appointed lieutenant colonel in 1777.
 In the 1770s and 1780s, Muñoz worked in several "posts" in the Rio Grande region, "negotiated" with one of the Apache tribes (particularly with the Mescaleros) and carried out several military campaigns against the Native Americans of the frontier who resigned the Christian religion.